Papooch/nestjs-cls/README.md

 ## GraphQL

-For GraphQL, the ClsMiddleware needs to be [mounted manually](#manually-mounting-the-middleware) in order to correctly set up the context for resolvers.
+For GraphQL, the ClsMiddleware needs to be [mounted manually](#manually-mounting-the-middleware) with `app.use(...)` in order to correctly set up the context for resolvers.

 -   ✔ Mercurius (Fastify)
 -   ⚠ Apollo (Express)